 - How to Test Your Next Beauty Product to See If it Really Makes a Difference

 - Summer DIY Beauty Hacks: We Asked Medical Experts Which Skin Care Tips Are Safe

 - Can Regular Spa Facials Help You Look Younger?

 Houtan Chaboki, MD, is a board-certified facial plastic surgeon at Potomac Plastic Surgery, in Washington D.C., and a member of the American Academy of Facial Plastic and Reconstructive Surgery.

 Dr. Tsippora Shainhouse

 Tsippora Shainhouse MD, FAAD, is a board-certified dermatologist at the Rapaport Dermatology of Beverly Hills, and clinical instructor at the University of Southern California.
-Follow her on Facebook for more helpful tips and advice.

 Dr. Sonam Yadav

 Dr. Sonam Yadav (MBBS, Masters in Dermatology) specializes in non-surgical aesthetic procedures.
 Her practice is located at Defence Colony, New Delhi, IN.
 Learn more about her experience and practice by visiting www.drsonamyadav.com.